HTTP5214-Winter2023/Pluto/DanyalChatha.md

 Last time, I worked on {Joining team pluto and figuring out what I wanted to code}.

-Today, I'm going to work on {Research how to build a tally tracker using HTML/CSS/JS for a chess rilvary within my family. }.
+Today, I'm going to work on {Research how to build a tally tracker using HTML/CSS/JS for a chess rilvary within my family.
+Starting to build out the HTML for the tally tracker }.

 Here's a list of stuff that's blocking me from moving ahead with my work: